Professor Mary Vincent

 - Carla Gutierrez Ramos - Labour and Nation.
 Welfare, Sub-State Nationalism and Labour Unionism in Galicia and Scotland.

-- David Kann - Conflicts and Collaboration in the Relationship between the Joodsche Weekblad (Jewish Weekly), the Joodsche Raad (Jewish Council) and the Germans during the Persecution of the Jews in the Occupied Netherlands.
+- David Kann - Het Joodsche Weekblad (The Jewish Weekly), as an Instrument of Persecution of the Jews in the Nazi Occupied Netherlands.

 - Imen Neffati - The Politics of Offence in Hara Kiri and Charlie Hebdo 1960-2015.